google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 error:

     TypeError: Failed to execute 'showNotification' on 'ServiceWorkerRegistration':
     Notifications which set the renotify flag must specify a non-empty tag

 ### Silent

-This option allows you to show a new notification but prevents the default behavior of vibration, sound and turning on the devices display.
+This option allows you to show a new notification but prevents the default behavior of vibration, sound and turning on the device's display.

-This is ideal if your notifications that don't require immediate attention from the user.
+This is ideal if your notifications don't require immediate attention from the user.

         const title = 'Silent Notification';